Up and Running WordPress Website is Easy (Zero Code Knowledge Required)

 The htdocs is an important folder, you can navigation it by going to Application->MAMP->htdocs.
 See the image above.
 Later, we will add all our projects files and folders inside that folder.

 Open up the browser and type the following URL: “localhost/phpMyAdmin“- this will direct you to the phpMyAdmin page where you will create a database that stores all content of the WordPress website.
 We need to create a database before installing WordPress.

 Create a name for the database and then click the create button.
 See the image above.
 That’s it!
 Now we need to point out this database name to WordPress so that all of our new content will be stored in the database.

 3. The Code Files

-In this section, you need to download WordPress from the WordPress site and rename the folder to your website name, then place the downloaded folder into the MAMP root folder in this case “htdocs”.
-Go to the localhost in your browser and click the folder you just downloaded and renamed.
+In this section, you need to download WordPress from the WordPress site and rename the WordPress folder to your website name, then place the downloaded folder into the MAMP root folder in this case “htdocs”.
+Open a new tab in the browser and type local host in the address bar and click the folder you just downloaded and renamed.

 You should be able to see the screen below:

 Once you click the “Let’s go!” button, you will be redirected to the page where you need to enter the database name that matches the one you created earlier using phpMyAdmin page.
 Since we are using MAMP, “root” is the username and password.
 The Database Host has to be the localhost and the Table Prefix could be anything you like.
 Next, click Submit and then Run the install.
 See the image below: